venicegeo/pzsvc-exec/README.md

 Pzsvc-exec is written in the go programming language.
 To develop capabilities in pzsvc-exec, do the following:

-1. Install Go
+### 1. Install Go

 Pzsvc-exec  is built using the Go, version 1.8.x.
 For details on installing Go, see https://golang.org/dl/.
 Once Go is instaled, make sure the Go tool is on your path once the install is done.

-2. Set up Go environment variables
+### 2. Set up Go environment variables

 Before developing using Go, certain environment variables must set.
 To see all the relevant environment variables, run the *go env* command.
-The two most important lines to look for are GOROOT and GOPATH:
+Below is a list of key Go environment variables:

-GOROOT must point to the base directory at which Go is installed GOPATH must point to a directory that is to serve as your development environment.
+- `GOROOT` - Should be set to point to the base directory at which Go is installed
+- `GOPATH` - Should be set to point to a directory that is to serve as your development environment.
 This is where this code and dependencies will live.
+- `GOBIN` - Should be set to point to a directory where the executable will live.
+If not set, this defaults to the $GOPATH/bin directory.

-3. Clone the repository
+### 3. Clone the Pzsvc-exec repository

 Create the directory the respository must live in, then clone the repository there: